harrisdevv/harrisdevv.github.io/_posts/2022-05-27-SpringBoot-Thymeleaf-Java-Dev.md

 # Introduction

-An Amenity Reservation System in which residents reserve a time to use a service such as a fitness center, sauna, pool, etc. An amenity will have a certain capacity so that people can use the amenities safely during the Covid-19 pandemic.
+An Reservation System in which residents reserve a time to use a service (amenities) such as a fitness center, sauna, pool, etc. An amenity will have a certain capacity so that people can use the amenities safely during the Covid-19 pandemic.

 ## Built with
 * Maven